Ricardo Sousa: Coaching career

 Sousa began coaching in the third tier with A.D.
 Sanjoanense in 2015; he had left his hometown club as a teenager 18 years earlier.
 In August 2016, he was hired for one season at Lusitano F.C. in the same league.
 During his year in Vila Real de Santo António, they won the Algarve Football Association Cup with a 2–1 victory over C.D.R.
 Quarteirense.

-In June 2017, Sousa returned to his home district by joining Anadia FC, leaving at the turn of the year due to a "new project".
-This turned out to be at F.C.
+In June 2017, Sousa returned to his home district by joining Anadia FC, leaving at the turn of the year due to a "new project"; this turned out to be at F.C.
 Felgueiras 1932, where he succeeded Horácio Gonçalves at the fifth-placed side.
 After play-off elimination by S.C.
 Farense, he signed a new contract in May.

-Sousa returned to Beira-Mar in June 2019, with the club having just been promoted from the Aveiro Football Association's district leagues.
+Sousa returned to Beira-Mar in June 2019, with the team having just been promoted from the Aveiro Football Association's district leagues.
 He left by mutual accord 18 months later, as they eventually went back down.

 On 16 April 2021, Sousa was hired in his first professional managerial post, taking over at tenth-placed C.D.
 Mafra in the second division after the resignation of Filipe Cândido.
 He debuted two days later in a goalless draw at Oliveirense.
-In his first full season, he guided his team to the quarter-finals of the national cup for the first time, with a 3–1 home defeat of top-flight Moreirense F.C. with one man fewer.
+In his first full season, he guided his side to the quarter-finals of the national cup for the first time, with a 3–1 home defeat of top-flight Moreirense F.C. with one man fewer.
 In the next round, they ousted Portimonense S.C. of the same tier with a 4–2 away win.

+Sousa took over second-tier club C.D.
+Feirense on 23 June 2023.
+The following 3 April, he left by mutual consent as they stood 15th, seriously threatened with relegation.

+On 14 August 2024, Sousa was appointed as manager of Saudi First Division League's Al-Ain FC.
+He resigned in October, due to the club's severe economic problems.